swapnil0601/opensearch-basics/README.md

 ## Setup

-### Opensearch Index Configuration
+### Index Configuration - worldcup

-The Opensearch index is configured with the following mapping:
+The `icc2023` index is configured with the following mapping:

 ```json
 {